lucianf/jbc-language/jBC_Programmers_Reference_Guide.markdown

 converts the source code to C which in turn is compiled for the target platform with the usage of standard C compiler.

+**Copyright notice**

+Copyright (c) 2012 TEMENOS HOLDINGS NV.
+All rights reserved.

+This document contains proprietary information that is protected by copyright.
+No part of this document may be reproduced, transmitted, or made available directly or indirectly to a third party without the express written agreement of TEMENOS UK Limited.
+Receipt of this material directly from TEMENOS UK Limited constitutes its express permission to copy.
+Permission to use or copy this document expressly excludes modifying it for any purpose, or using it to create a derivative therefrom.

+Acknowledgements

+Information regarding Unicode has been provided in part courtesy of the Unicode Consortium.
+The Unicode Consortium is a non-profit organization founded to develop, extend and promote use of the Unicode Standard, which specifies the representation of text in modern software products and standards.
+The membership of the consortium represents a broad spectrum of corporations and organizations in the computer and information processing industry.
+The consortium is supported financially solely through membership dues.
+Membership in the Unicode Consortium is open to organizations and individuals anywhere in the world who support the Unicode Standard and wish to assist in its extension and implementation.

+Portions of the information included herein regarding IBM’s ICU has been reprinted by permission from International Business Machines Corporation copyright 2001.

+jBASE, jBASE BASIC, jED, jSHELL, jLP, jEDI, jCL, jQL, j3 j4 and jPLUS files are trademarks of TEMENOS Holdings NV.

+REALITY is a trademark of Northgate Solutions Limited.

+PICK is a trademark of Raining Data Inc.

+All other trademarks are acknowledged.

+Java and all Java-based trademarks and logos are trademarks or registered trademarks of Sun Microsystems, Inc. in the United States and other countries.

+Windows, Windows NT, and Excel are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

+UNIX is a registered trademark in the United States and other countries licensed exclusively through X/Open Company Limited.

+Other company, product, and service names used in this publication may be trademarks or service marks of others.

 ## What is TAFC

 TAFC stands for "Temenos application framework for C".
 This name was adopted to